-This section describes scripts and processes that generate various files.
-Generated files should never be edited manually!
-Many Python scripts have additional options which are hard-coded within the scripts so the scripts can be run in very simple ways (for example, by simply double-clicking on them).
+This section describes Python scripts and processes that generate various files.
+You should never edit or change generated files since they will be overwritten the next time scripts are run.
+Many scripts have additional options, but the defaults are meaningful, so the scripts can be run in very simple ways (for example, by simply double-clicking on them).

-See each individual Python script for more information.
+See each individual script for more information.